Aayla Secura's Jedi Starfighter (Target Exclusive)

 Aayla Secura’s Eta-2 Actis-class light interceptor sees plenty of action during the Clone Wars.
 As a Jedi Knight she commands troops during the conflict as a Republic General and flies her fighter on many intelligence-gathering missions and covert operations.
 One such mission takes her to Trigalis, where she assists Obi-Wan Kenobi in his hunt for Asajj Ventress.

 Today I will be reviewing Aayla Secura's starfighter from Hasbro's Star Wars 30th anniversary collection (Target Exclusive).

 Aayla's starfighter comes in the nicely illustrated 30th anniversary box as shown below.
 I actually really like this packaging.
 The reason I like this box is because of the designers choice to use a dynamic action illustration of the craft coupled with the pilots face in the right corner.
 In my opinion this combination seems to complement one another.

 The ship right out of the box requires no assembly and is made from nice quality plastic.
 Aayla's starfighter differs from others in this line because it has absolutely no stickers to apply and has no weathering.
 Unlike Anakin Skywalker's that had all details already applied by the manufacturer.
 This is still a great relief considering that Obi Wan's Starfighter had a ton of small hard to apply stickers and weathering.
 Where is the consistency Hasbro?

 I really like the design of this Starfighter, it's impressive, featuring aesthetically pleasing lines that really share the look with the episode IV-VI ships.

 The next 2 photos show the Starfighter with the wings open.
-The wings are spring loaded are are actuated with a lever located at the rear underside of the cockpit.
-With the wings open you can really see this ships obvious relation to the TIE fighter.
+The wings are spring loaded are actuated with a lever located at the rear underside of the cockpit.
+With the wings open you can really see these ships obvious relation to the TIE fighter.